 No — not unless you tell them!
 If they ask you, it’s totally up to you to share or not.

-9. How much blood do I lose during my period?
+- How much blood do I lose during my period?

 Most girls lose about 1/4 cup of menstrual fluid during their periods (mostly in the first few days).
 Not to worry, though — your body makes up for it.

-10. When will I stop having my period for good?
+- When will I stop having my period for good?

 Women get periods until menopause, which is when menstruation and the ability to have children stops.
 In most women, it usually happens in their late 40sor early 50s.
 But menopause can happen earlier or later.
 Some women may stop menstruation by the time they're 35 years old, and others may not stop until their late 50s.